Slot Machine (band)

-Slot Machine (สล็อท แมชชีน) is a Thai rock band from Bangkok.
+Slot Machine (สล็อท แมชชีน) is a Thai rock band from Bangkok formed in 2004.
 Their song "Phan" ("Yesterday") was awarded Song of the Year at the Seed Awards held in January 2007, "Phan" was awarded again at the 2nd Seed Awards and nominated for Rock Album of the Year, Rock Artist of the Year and Music Video of the Year.
 They also were awarded Band of The Year at the Nine Entertainment Awards.
-The band is currently signed to Tero Music (also known as Sony Music Thailand) and previously released a number of albums for Sony Music.
+The band is currently signed to Tero Music and previously released a number of albums for Sony Music.